byjg/php-rest-reference-architecture/docs/rest.md

+---
+sidebar_position: 1
+---

 # Rest Methods API integrated with OpenAPI

-There is two ways to create a Rest Method API:
+There are two ways to create a REST Method API:

 - using an existing OpenAPI specification in JSON format
 - documenting your application and generating the OpenAPI specification from your code